The Best Security Systems for New Construction Homes

 A home security technician installing window sensors.

-However, there’s an even better time to start designing your security system.
-That is during the planning phase of your new construction home.
-If you’re still in that stage, it might be good for you to hire a security consultant who can help you integrate a security system from the ground up.
+However, there's an even better time: during the planning phase of your new construction.
+If you're still in that stage, consider hiring a security consultant who can integrate security from the ground up.

 • In 54-percent of burglaries, the offender lives within two miles from the property.
 2 New construction homes are more at risk because burglars can visit the construction site and learn the layout of the house, and then plan to strike once the new owner moves in.